 - All things equal, academic achievement will be considered.

 - A maximum of four TE scholarships will be awarded each year.

 Students renewing their TE scholarship must meet College eligibility guidelines each year and be re-certified by the Tuition Exchange Committee.
 The deadline for employees to submit tuition exchange applications for consideration for any academic year is September 30 of the prior year.
-For example, if an employee’s child is applying for college acceptance for next fall, the tuition exchange application is due in UNE’s Financial Aid Office by the previous September 30.
-Applications submitted after that date will be reviewed on a case by case basis.
+For example, if an employee’s child is applying for college acceptance for next fall, the tuition exchange application is due in UNE’s Human Resource Office by the previous September 30.
+Applications submitted after that date will be reviewed on a case-by-case basis.
 You can find additional information on The Tuition Exchange Program website.